Learn Spanish with Stories - podcast cover

 The Chavín de Huántar Operation, A Complicated Rescue (La Operación Chavín de Huántar, Un Rescate Complicado)

 On April 22, 1997, at 15:23, one of the world's most incredible military operations occurred on the planet, and you've probably never heard of it...
 Operation Chavín de Huántar was a surgical military operation that took place after the MRTA (a far left-wing guerrilla movement) took close to 800 hostages at the Japanese Embassy in Lima, Peru.
 It was not just any operation, however, but one that required an extreme amount of preparation, patience, and care.
-But after hearing more about ...
+But after hearing more about its final ...

 Feb 11, 202530 minSeason 4Ep.
 20